makspll/bevy_mod_scripting/readme.md

 # Bevy Scripting

-While for Bevy out of the box scripting is a non-goal, scripting support is being worked on.
-This crate is an attempt to make scripting a possibility with the current state of Bevy.
-It is by no means optimized, perfect or even complete so far.
-The API will likely change a lot as Bevy grows.
+Although Bevy doesn't directly support scripting, efforts are underway to incorporate it.
+This crate represents an initial attempt to enable scripting within Bevy's existing framework.
+It's important to note that this is a work in progress and not yet optimized or complete.
+As Bevy evolves, significant changes to this API are anticipated.

 ## Why Use Scripts?

-- Re-load your game logic without re-compiling the entire crate
+- Refresh your game mechanics without the need for full crate recompilation
-- If your game logic is encapsulated with scripts it becomes easily moddable
+- Encapsulating game logic in scripts paves way for modders to create custom content easilly
-- Allows writing game logic/UI in a smaller language, making development more accessible to non-coders on your team
+- Scripting game logic/UI in a simpler language broadens development accessibility to non-programmers on your team

 ## Features

-- Hot re-loading scripts (on script asset changes, scripts using those assets are re-started)
+- Hot re-loading scripts
 - Lua, Teal, Rhai and Rune integrations
 - Automatically generated Bevy bindings for Lua
 - CLI rustc extensions for generating your own Lua bindings
-- Event based hooks (i.e. on_update)
+- Event based hooks (i.e. `on_update`)
 - Flexible event scheduling (i.e. allow handling events at handling stages based on the event)
 - Multiple scripts per entity
 - Multiple instances of the same script on one entity